This session explores the presentation, diagnosis and management of patients presenting to the ED with vertigo.

 A woman in her 50s presents with sudden onset nausea and vertigo.

-An elderly man presents to the emergency department with dizziness associated with movement of his left arm.
+An elderly man presents to the ED with dizziness associated with movement of his left arm.